The following security products and personal safety devices are for home, outdoors, travel, and children.

 • Skunk spray is a foul-smelling chemical (worse than a skunk) that nauseates both the attacker and the victim.
 It makes no sense to deter your escape.
 Pepper spray is better.

-• Dye spray indelibly marks a criminal to help police catch him after he attacks you.
-Big deal!
-Pepper spray stops him beforehand.
+• Dye spray indelibly marks a criminal to help police catch him after he's attacked you.
+Too late!
+It's better to use pepper spray to stop him beforehand!

 • Kubotans are 4-inch ribbed rods with a hole in one end for your key ring.
 One end can project from your fist like an ice pick, and the other end can whip your keys into the eyes of an attacker.
 Be careful, they may be classified as "brass knuckles" – illegal in many states.
 Check with the local police before carrying one.